rikhuijzer/blog/posts/bubble.md

 > [...]
 > The crash, which followed the London Stock Exchange's crash of September, signaled the beginning of the Great Depression.

-So, **are we going into a new great depression?**
+Hence, the big question is: **are we going into a new great depression?**
-If you look at history, it's likely to happen in the next months to years, but, of course, nobody knows for sure.
+If you look at history, I'd say it could happen in the next months to years, but, of course, nobody knows for sure.
 To quote Warren Buffet in response to massive spending by the Federal Reserve (2013):

 > It will be interesting to watch.